jon-jacky/FLiP/flip/poset/test/README.txt

 README.txt for poset/test

-This directory demonstrates the recommended way to organize tests for new logic packages in FLiP: put the tests in a package (subdirectory with an __init__.py file) under the logic package to be tested.
+This directory contains tests for the FLiP poset logic.
+It demonstrates the recommended way to organize tests for logic packages in FLiP.

+Put all the tests for a given logic package in their own separate package (directory containing an __init__.py module).
+In each test module, import the session module for the logic package to be tested using the form import <package>.<module>.
+The modules here test the modules in the poset package.
+They contain: import poset.poset_session

-The python modules in this directory are for testing the poset package.
-They belong to the test package, which belongs to the poset package.
+Then, to run the tests, put the directory containing the package to be tested on PYTHONPATH.
+To run the tests in this directory, put the directory containing the poset package on PYTHONPATH.

+If these conditions are satisfied, the test package can go anywhere.
+It is recommended (but not necessary) that the test package go in the logic package to be tested (in logic package directory).
+For example, this test directory is in the poset directory, it is poset/test.
+This is consistent with typical Python practice for unit tests.

-Here are two ways to execute the test scripts in this directory:
+To execute test modules from within this directory: python poset_test.py.

-The simplest way is from the poset directory (the directory above this one, that contains the test package): python -m test.poset_test

-Alternatively, to execute tests from this test directory, put the parent directory .. on PYTHONPATH (for example by executing the parent_path command, it's in FLiP/bin).
-Then: python poset_test.py.
-Also: with .. on the PYTHONPATH, python -m test.poset_test works here too.
+To execute test modules from elsewhere, use the Python -m option and the test package name, as long as the test package is in a directory on PYTHONPATH.
+For example, if the test package is in the poset package (as it is here), in the poset package directory: python -m test.poset_test

-To do regression testing using the plogdiff or the all_test commands (in the FLiP/bin directory, described in FLiP/notes/test.txt) you must execute the commands from this directory, and the parent directory
+To do regression testing using the plogdiff command (in the FLiP/bin directory, described in FLiP/notes/test.txt) you must execute the test modules from this directory, because the .ref files are here.

-.. must be on the PYTHONPATH.
+To execute several test modules with one command, invoke the all_test shell script in this directory.

 (The flip/test directory contains tests for all the logic packages under flip/logic.
-That organization was used for logic modules and tests created for FLiP version 1.0 and is not recommended for new logic packages and their tests.
+That organization was used for logic modules and tests created for FLiP version 1.0.
+It is not recommended for new logic packages and their tests.
 It is intended that no more tests or logic modules be added to those directories.)